apache/flink/docs/content/docs/dev/table/data_stream_api.md

         println(ctx.timestamp())
     }
 })
+env.execute()

 // === EXAMPLE 4 ===

-// for advanced users, it is also possible to use more internal data structures for efficiency
+// for advanced users, it is also possible to use more internal data structures for better
+// efficiency

 // note that this is only mentioned here for completeness because using internal data structures
 // adds complexity and additional type handling